-Low-Carb Raspberry Mousse Cheesecake (Vegan, Gluten Free), a healthy dessert for Valentine’s Day, but super delicious and easy to make.
+Low-Carb Raspberry Mousse Cheesecake (Vegan, Gluten Free), a healthy dessert for for every occasion, but super delicious and easy to make.
 The base is made with cashew nuts and dates, and the mousse with aquafaba and raspberry puree.
-A fantastic low-carb dessert for every occasion.
+What a treat!

 It's that time of the year again when love is celebrated with red and pink colours, and loads of sinfully sweet treats.
 But how about we go for a healthier option instead, and make a guilt-free dessert that is as delicious (and sweet), but without anything heavy and heaps of refined sugar?

 And the answer to this is a super light, completely vegan and low-carb cheesecake with raspberry mousse filling.
 It looks like a hard job, but it's actually super simple to make, once you organise yourself and have everything around.

 All you need is a good blender for the cheesecake base, and a good mixer for the aquafaba filling.